-Therefore, if a worker is employed by two or more employers and his/her aggregated working hours exceed eight hours a day, premium wages for the excess portion are to be paid by an employer who had the worker engage in work in excess of the statutory working hours (Article 38, paragraph (1) of the Labor Standards Act).
+Therefore, if a worker is employed by two or more employers and his/her aggregated working hours exceed eight hours a day, premium wages for the excess portion are to be paid by an employer who had the worker work in excess of the statutory working hours (Article 38, paragraph (1) of the Labor Standards Act).

-See "- Reference - Side Work and Extra Work" for detail.
+\ See "- Reference - Side Work and Extra Work" for detail.

-Chapter 5: Rest Periods, Days Off and Leave, etc.
+Chapter 5: Rest periods, days off, leave, etc.